mixxxdj/manual/source/chapters/advanced_topics.rst

 Adding support for your MIDI/HID Controller
 ===========================================

-With several dozens DJ controllers supported out-of-the-box, Mixxx gives you comprehensive hardware control for your DJ mixes, see :ref:`control-midi`.
+With several dozens of DJ controllers supported out-of-the-box, Mixxx gives you comprehensive hardware control for your DJ mixes, see :ref:`control-midi`.

 Support for additional devices can be added to Mixxx by creating a new preset